TestCentric/tc-lite/web/input/docs/Features/Attributes/testcasedata-attribute.md

 **TestCaseDataAttribute** supports one named parameter:

 * **Category** is used to assign one or more categories to every test case returned.
   If multiple categories are specified, they should be separated by commas.
+* **Description** sets the description property of the individual test case.

 # See Also